Self-consistent quantum measurement tomography based on semidefinite programming: Employing SDP in numerical simulations of QMT experiments

-In Sec.~\ref{sec:noisyInput} we have discussed how the SDPs are affected by mismatches between the assumed states and the real ones.
+In Sec.~\ref{sec:expNoise} we have discussed how the SDPs are affected by mismatches between the assumed states and the real ones.
 As we have seen, we can still have a decent estimation if the level of noise is low.
-However, if the real states are too far from the assumed ones, our estimation is meaningless.
+However, if the real states are far from the assumed ones, our estimation becomes misleading. \mar{The see-saw method for self-consistent tomography proposed in Sec.~\ref{sec:see-saw} can be employed to solve this issue.}